seantrott/homophone_simulations/README.md

-This is the GitHub for the project: "Do human languages select for homophones?"
-(Trott & Bergen, Submitted).
+This is the GitHub for the project: "Do human languages select for homophones?" [(Trott & Bergen, 2020)](https://www.sciencedirect.com/science/article/pii/S0010027720302687?via%3Dihub).

 # Data